 - Roasted pork tenderloin

-Please enjoy this recipe!
-I had a lot of fun creating it for you and know that you will enjoy it too!
+Please enjoy this potato gnocchi recipe!
+I had a lot of fun creating it for you and know that you will enjoy it too; if you really enjoy it, please leave a 5-star rating!
 Happy eating everyone!

-- 1/2 bunch Swiss Chard stem-and-all rouch slice
+- 1/2 bunch Swiss Chard stem-and-all rough slice

 - 1 each shallot minced

 - 1/2 cup vegetable stock water or chicken stock can be substituted